ReadableLabs/readable-vscode/README.md

 - VsCode
 - An internet connection whenever you want comment autocomplete

-Note: Due to Readable using GPT-3, to prevent abuse you must sign in using GitHub or create an account before you use the extension.
+Note: Due to Readable using GPT-3, to prevent abuse, you must sign in using GitHub or create an account before you use the extension.

 ## Extension Settings